 Smiling for the ITER family album: Cindy Ross Lundy, Bill Cahill, Bonnie Hebert, Neil Calder, Iris Rona, Bill Cabbage, Aris Apollonatos, Topher White, Chi-Hyun Han, Ned Sauthoff and Alexander Petrov.
 Photo: J. Richards, ORNL

 Many people are communicating about ITER and the aim of the ITER Communication Group is to make this activity as efficient and cost effective as possible by avoiding parallel activities and sharing best practice.
-Great progress is being made and the DA communicators are determined to work as one team rather than eight different entities.
+Great progress is being made and the Domestic Agency communicators are determined to work as one team rather than eight different entities.
 Many thanks to US/ITER for the impeccable organization and southern hospitality.

 return to Newsline #107